-Much of these galleries and museums are found in the area known as La Candelaria.
+Many of these galleries and museums are found in the area known as La Candelaria.
 This region is historically important as it once was the site for the attempted killing and subsequent escape of Simon Bolivar.
-In addition the execution of female revolutionary Policarpa Salavarrieta is thought to be the start of the revolution.
+In addition, the execution of female revolutionary Policarpa Salavarrieta is thought to be the start of the revolution.
 Walking between the cathedrals and museums you can see the history and culture displayed on the walls in the form of street art.

 But if you prefer a more formal view, have a look below at our top picks:

 The Museo del Oro

 There is no better venue to see pre-Colombian gold artwork than at the gold museum at the Banco de la Republica.
 This museum houses the most famous jewelry exhibits worldwide with its collection of gold and emeralds.
 In fact, there are roughly 30,000 pieces to see on display.